openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Authorization Details

-The definitions in (#authorization-ldp-vc) apply for credentials of this type as well.
+The definitions in (#authorization-ldp-vc) apply for Credentials of this type as well.

 #### Credential Request